booch/presentations/Ruby_Preserves/slides.md

 ???

-* First, I want to make sure everyone knows what an ORM is
+* I want to make sure everyone knows what an ORM is
 * SQL databases deal with relations
   * Relational algebra
 * Ruby deals with objects
+* ORM brings those 2 sides together
 * Caveat: there's an "impedance mismatch" between the 2 sides
+    * What works well on one side might not work well on the other
+    * Some data structures can't be mapped 1-to-1
+    * Example: tree structure
+        * Easy to do in OOP
+        * Several ways to represent in relational algebra

 ---

 Why?
 ====

-* I'm not happy with any ORM
+* I'm not happy with any Ruby ORM

 ???

-* I don't think the Active Record pattern is usually the right choice
-* I'm still looking for the ideal ORM implementing the Data Mapper pattern
-    * Sequel is the ideal ORM implementing the Active Record pattern
+* Why would I tackle such a daunting task?
+* First, I'm not really happy with any existing Ruby ORM

 ---